-Personal statement
+Personal statement –

+Tell us about yourself and why Imperial College of London is the best college for you.

 Both maths and physics were two of my favorite subjects.
 I was really interested in counting simple numbers.
 Numbers are my ultimate thinking.
 I was really interested when it comes to any problems involving numbers which made me solely consider math my favorite subject.
 When it comes to physics, my interest comes from astronomy.
 The fate of our Earth in the future, the age of the universe, life beyond Earth and many other celestial events also motivates me to find out in astronomy.